harcokuppens/mirror/README.md

 # mirror
-mirror two directories between either local or remote; where remote is either on ssh or docker backend
+Mirror synchronises contents of sourcedir into  destdir which can be on a remote machine, a docker container, or on a docker image.

+## Description

+The `mirror` command synchronises contents of sourcedir into  destdir where either sourcedir or destdir may be a directory on a remote machine, a docker container, or on a docker image.
+Destination is updated to match source, including deleting files if necessary.

+Because mirror does delete files if necessary it by default gives a warning, and asks you to continue or not:

+>We STRONGLY advice to do a 'dry-run' first (option -n), because
+>mirroring can destroy the destination if you are not careful!<br>
+>Are you sure you want to continue? <y/N> y

+Mirror wraps the `rsync` command to give it a simpler interface to ease mirroring operations.
+The name mirror describes better the functionality because rsync does mirroring, and cannot do bi-directional sync like many cloud storage solutions nowadays do.

+The `diffdir` command is just 'mirror --dry-run -i' to quickly find the difference between sourcedir into  destdir.

 ## Installation ##

-The `mirror` and `diffdir` utilities are simple scripts in `bash`, so you can easily fetch it for a specific version from github:
+The `mirror` and `diffdir` commands are simple scripts in `bash`, so you can easily fetch it for a specific version from github:

     VERSION="v1.0.0"